-If people with dementia become unwell they might get more confused (delirium).
-See the Supporting people who are more confused than normal page for more information.
+If people with dementia become unwell, they might get more confused (delirium).
+See Supporting people who are more confused than normal page for more information.

-- Is my person unwell or frightened? - Does my person need extra help to remain safe and protected?

-- Have I done all I can to understand my person's needs? - What activities does my person like to do?
+- Does my person have a memory problem and if they do they have a diagnosis of dementia? - Does my person need extra help to remain safe and protected?
+ASK - Have I done all I can to understand my person's needs? - What activities does my person like to do?

-- Introduce yourself, explain why you are wearing PPE - Remind people why routines may have changed - If your person is admitted to hospital, ensure you take the 'Red Bag' and copies of the 'This is Me' booklet
+- Introduce yourself, explain what you are doing. - Remind people why routines may have changed. - If your person is admitted to hospital, ensure you take the 'Red Bag' and copies of the 'This is Me' booklet - Know how to access the Digital Care Hub and Care Home Liaison Team if you need extra support.